awsdocs/amazon-rds-user-guide/doc_source/custom-cev.md

 ## Preparing to create a CEV<a name="custom-cev.preparing"></a>

-To create a CEV, access the installation files and patches for Oracle Database 19c Enterprise Edition that are stored in your Amazon S3 bucket\.
-For example, you can use the April 2021 RU/RUR, or any valid combination of installation files and patches\.
+To create a CEV, access the installation files and patches for Oracle Database 12\.1 or 19c Enterprise Edition that are stored in your Amazon S3 bucket\.
+For example, you can use the April 2021 RU/RUR for 19c, or any valid combination of installation files and patches\.

 **Topics**
 + [Downloading your database installation files and patches from Oracle](#custom-cev.preparing.download)